y1zhou/knowledge-base/content/series/linear-algebra/7-matrix-inverse/index.md

 date: 2020-10-12T12:42:03-04:00
 summary: "...for a nonsingular matrix.
 We talk about left and right inverses, *the* matrix inverse and orthogonal matrices." # appears in list of posts
 categories: ["Linear Algebra"] # main category; shown in post metadata
-tags: ["Linear Algebra", "Matrix"] # list of related tags
+tags: ["Linear Algebra", "Matrix", "Visualization"] # list of related tags

 slug: "linear-algebra-matrix-inverse"
 toc: true # table of contents button in post